paulyoder/LinqToExcel/readme.markdown

 ## Query a specific worksheet by index
 A specific worksheet can be queried by its index in relation to the other worksheets in the spreadsheet.

-The worsheets index order is based on their names alphatically; not the order they appear in Excel.
+The worsheets index order is based on their names alphabetically; not the order they appear in Excel.
 For example, if a spreadsheet contains 2 worksheets: "ten" and "eleven".
 Although "eleven" is the second worksheet in Excel, it is actually the first index.

 	var excel = new ExcelQueryFactory("excelFileName");
-	var oldCompanies = from c in repo.Worksheet<Company>(1) //Queries the second worksheet in alphabetical order where c.LaunchDate < new DateTime(1900, 1, 1)
+	var oldCompanies = from c in excel.Worksheet<Company>(1) //Queries the second worksheet in alphabetical order where c.LaunchDate < new DateTime(1900, 1, 1)
 	                   select c;